Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Course Price & Options

-As alluded to above, Kaplan offers their PCAT prep through two course formats: a self-paced, on demand option and a live online class.
-The two course formats are essentially the exact same, apart from price and obviously, live instruction.
-The live class option adds 36 hours of live class time with a Kaplan instructor that you don’t get with the on demand package.
+As alluded to above, Kaplan offers their PCAT prep through two self-paced course options.
+The two courses are essentially the exact same, apart from price and a few extras.

 Course options and pricing current as of date of publication.